Timezones and Unix Timestamps: Practical Rules for Developers

 - The Year 2038 Problem: 32-bit signed Unix timestamps overflow on January 19, 2038.
 Systems using 32-bit

 time_t will wrap back to December 13, 1901.
-Most modern systems have migrated to 64-bit timestamps, but embedded devices and legacy systems remain at risk.
+Most modern systems have migrated to 64-bit timestamps, but embedded devices, legacy databases, and older file formats remain at risk.
+If you maintain C code that stores time in a time_t or a 32-bit integer column, verify it is 64-bit.

 A few principles that prevent most time-related bugs:

 - Store everything in UTC (as a timestamp or UTC datetime).
 Local time is a presentation concern.
-Convert at the last possible moment.
+Convert at the last possible moment, in the presentation layer, with the user's timezone.

 - Use the IANA timezone identifier (e.g.,